 - Figure out what you can do to transform your not-so-well converting keywords into highly converting keywords by optimizing the webpage and adding new content.

-- Push your frequent, fresh and new content out onto all of the social media platforms, like Facebook, Twitter and Google+.
+- Push your frequent, fresh, and new content out onto all of the social media platforms, like Facebook, Twitter, and Instagram.